Originally posted August 2016, Updated 7/9/17

 POWERLINES.
 POWERLINES.
 POWERLINES.
 They are too important of a focus within ballooning to only say the word once.
 Fatal balloon accidents are very rare.
 Over the past 50 years, there have only been 70 fatalities in hot air balloons in the United States, according to the NTSB.
 Of those accidents, powerline strikes have been the cause of many.
 Therefore, powerline avoidance is the highest priority for every balloon pilot.

-Accidents happen in every walk of life, in every activity and hot air ballooning is no different.
+Accidents occur in every walk of life, in every activity, and hot air ballooning is no different.
 However, in comparison with other unique activities, especially within the aviation realm, balloons themselves are inherently very safe.
 Often, balloon accidents begin with pilot error, poor judgement, or lack of focus.
+Most accidents can be avoided by adhering to certain safe practices.

-There are 4 essential ways to ensure hot air balloon safety:
+There are 4 essential ways to help ensure hot air balloon safety:

 2. Focus: Focus is a safety attribute that can be overlooked, as it may seem obvious.
 A hot air balloon pilot’s focus should cover all aspects of the balloon operation, such as fuel management, balloon maneuvering, weather awareness, passenger behavior, navigating to a landing site, and being aware of surroundings at all times.
 Focus is maintaining concentration toward the most important task at hand, flying the balloon, even when outside stimulus can distract a pilot’s attention.
 Focus during a flight is a state of mind that is learned, which brings us to our next safety topic…

 3. Experience: There is no substitute for experience.
 Any pilot can make mistakes, however, a pilot’s proper training and experience can be a tremendous asset to hot air balloon safety.
-Rohr Balloons takes hot air balloon safety very seriously and we call on our vast experience to make important decisions for each and every flight ensuring a safe and enjoyable balloon flight experience for all of our passengers.
+Rohr Balloons policy is always safety first.
+We takes this very seriously and we call on our vast experience to make important decisions during each and every flight based on this policy first and foremost.
+This ensures a safe and very enjoyable flight experience for all of our passengers.

 4. FAA Requirements: Balloons and balloon pilots are regulated by the FAA, as are pilots of other aircraft such as fixed wing and rotor wing.
 One difference in regulation is the lack of a Medical Certificate requirement for balloon pilots.
 A “Medical” is a thorough examination by a designated medical examiner that investigates a pilot’s physical, mental, neurological, and cardiovascular condition, as well as drug/alcohol dependency or abuse.
 I expect that we will soon see a requirement to hold a current 2nd class medical certificate in order to practice the commercial pilot privileges for LTA.
 It is my opinion that this would be a very good step to protect passengers from flying with pilots that are not in the necessary shape to safely operate a hot air balloon commercially.